Mar. 6, 2018.

 - Check with your county or use the National Property Tax Group calendar to find the deadline to dispute in your state.

-You can set yourself a reminder to appeal your property taxes whenever your local taxing body sends its assessment of your home’s value.
+You can also set yourself a reminder to appeal your property taxes whenever your local taxing body sends its assessment of your home’s value.
 “In some areas, that’s once per year,” Green says.
 “In others, it’s every few years.”

 How to protest property taxes: Your step-by-step guide